Chicago Domestic Violence Lawyer

 • Makes physical contact of an insulting or provoking nature with that person.

-Family or household members include spouses, former spouses, parents, children, stepchildren, individuals who share or once shared a home, people who share a child, dating or former dating partners, and disabled persons with their caregivers.
+Illinois defines “family or household member” broadly.
+It includes spouses, former spouses, parents, children, stepchildren, individuals who share or once shared a home, people who share a child, dating or former dating partners, and disabled persons with their caregivers.

-Domestic battery is usually a Class A misdemeanor, punishable by up to 364 days in jail and fines of up to $2,500.
-However, aggravating circumstances—such as prior convictions or significant injury—can elevate the charge to a Class 4 felony, exposing you to longer prison terms and higher fines.
+Domestic battery is usually charged as a Class A misdemeanor, punishable by up to 364 days in jail and fines up to $2,500.
+Depending on the facts, domestic battery can also be charged or enhanced as a felony—particularly when prosecutors allege prior qualifying convictions or more serious injury-related allegations.

 Violation of an Order of Protection